• Skip to primary navigation

 • Adaptation

 Both are ways for us to generate business ideas.
 We need them when starting a business.
-And once we have operated a business, we need a business idea to remain competitive and successfully adapt to changes in the business environment.
+Once we have operated a business, we need a business idea to remain competitive and successfully adapt to changes in the business environment.
 For example, we need to develop new ideas, products, and services to keep up with changes in consumer tastes.

 Original idea